UNC Basketball Coach Sylvia Hatchell Resigns After Investigation

 Calling it a "bittersweet day," Hatchell said, "I've been fortunate to coach more than 200 young women, and it has been a joy to see them grow into successful teachers, doctors, lawyers, mothers, high school and college basketball coaches, and WNBA players."

-She added that she's been considering retirement since recovering from leukemia in 2014.
+She added that she has been considering retirement since recovering from leukemia in 2014.

-Her attorney, Wade Smith, told NPR's Newscast she denies the claims.
+Her attorney, Wade Smith, told NPR's Newscast that she denies the claims.

 "There was really nothing else for her to accomplish as a basketball coach," Smith.
 "I mean, hooray for her.
 She won a national championship.
 She's in the Naismith Hall of Fame.
 She's a thousand-game winner.
 She went to the NCAA tournament Elite Eight a number of times.
 What more was there for her to do?"